vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    if no handlers are defined for the root logger.

-   This function does nothing if the root logger already has handlers configured, unless the keyword argument *force* is set to "True".
+   This function does nothing if the root logger already has handlers configured, unless the keyword argument 	- force* is set to "True".

    注解: This function should be called from the main thread before
      other threads are started.
 In versions of Python prior to 2.7.1